-I am now a Postdoctoral Fellow of the Research Foundation–Flanders (FWO), based at Ghent University.
+I am now a Fellow of the Research Foundation–Flanders (FWO) at Ghent University.
 Previously, I have been a Marie Curie Fellow at the University of Cambridge, a Postdoctoral Research Associate at Queens’ College, Cambridge, and a Fulbright Scholar at the University of Göttingen.

 In addition to the FWO, I have secured funding from the European Commission (Horizon2020), Fulbright Program, German Academic Exchange Service (DAAD), and American Schools of Oriental Research.